-By completing the BC PNP's use of a representative form, you (and your employer where applicable) authorize the individual named on the form to represent you and act on your behalf with the BC PNP.
-This may include representation throughout the registration, application, assessment and post-nomination processes, as well as communication with program staff as required, including disclosure of personal or confidential information to your representative.
+By completing the BC PNP's Use of Representative form, you (and your employer where applicable) authorize the individual named on the form to represent you and act on your behalf with the BC PNP.
+This may include representation throughout the registration, application, assessment, and post-nomination processes, as well as communication with program staff as required, including disclosure of personal or confidential information to your representative.